Company Profile: Sony

-Under the brand name Microtrains (not to be confused with Kadee Micro-Trains or Revell MicroTrains), Sony produced a train set around 1964.
+Under the brand name Microtrains (not to be confused with TfA:s Hobbytjänst HOO Micro Trains, Kadee Micro-Trains or Revell MicroTrains), Sony produced a train set around 1964.
 They'd only made a hundred or so samples, then abandoned the project.
 Although crude by today's standards, it was state of the art at the time.
 You can see it running here (warning: loud, obnoxious music).

 The locomotive is a Japanese ED75.
-The drive (below) is remarkably strange: the driven inner wheels of the two trucks are fixed to the frame, and the unpowered outer wheels swivel with the trucks.
-Note the retro-looking couplers—a throwback to Rapido 200—as well as the familiar Sony logo (right).
+The drive (below) is remarkably strange: the driven inner wheels of the two trucks are fixed to the frame, and the unpowered outer wheels swivel with the trucks; also note the retro-looking couplers—both of which are a throwbacks to Rapido 200.

-Apparently the tooling was sold to Kansui Metals, at which point the trail runs cold.
+Apparently the tooling was sold to Kansui Metals, at which point the trail runs cold; it's very likely the tooling was never put to use again.
 These very rare beasts fetch many hundreds of dollars when they appear in auctions.

-That round black thing at the middle right is the power supply—so very Sony!
+That round black thing at the middle right (below) is the power supply—so very Sony!